OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 I’ve spent years in the IT industry and worked my way through many checklists for deploying a server or helping to release a new version of software to customers.

-While checklists are helpful, the human element in that process can be flawed.
+While checklists are helpful, the human element in the process can be flawed.
 Issues include:

 - Assuming you completed a task
 - Skipping tasks
 - Using an outdated version of a checklist

-This is where DevOps can help.
+This is where DevOps helps.
 If you build your checklist into an automation sequence, the automation tool won’t assume anything, and it won’t skip a task because it's tired or in a rush.

-DevOps helps to introduce the consistency we need in our IT environment.
+DevOps introduces the consistency we need in our IT environment.
 It also completes tasks faster than a human in many cases.

 When we talk about DevOps you often hear the terms Continuous Integration and Continuous Deployment (CI/CD) mentioned.

-Continuous Integration (CI) is the process of checking all your code into a version control system.
+Continuous Integration (CI) is the process of checking your code into a version control system.
 A popular tool is Git, with code repository choices including GitHub, GitLab, Azure DevOps, and BitBucket.

 CI pulls your code into a pipeline that builds your code, or compiles your application.
 It then completes automated tests.
 You then package your code or app into a deployable artifact, such as a Zip file, NuGet package, or Docker image.
 Your artifact can then be deployed using a Continuous Deployment (CD) pipeline.